-Based on results such as those shown here in Fig.1, the discussion in $HC{JJA}$ and $HC{DJF}$ , and the material to be given below, a conceptual view of the essential ingredients for the upper branch of the solsticial Hadley Cell is presented in Fig. 2.
-Here, the season is taken to be JJA, so that the Northern Hemisphere is in summer and the Southern hemisphere in winter.
+Based on results such as those shown here in Fig. 1, the discussion in $HC{JJA}$ and $HC{DJF}$ , and the material to be given below, a conceptual view of the essential ingredients for the upper branch of the solsticial Hadley cell is presented in Fig. 2.
+Here, the season is taken to be JJA, so that the Northern Hemisphere is in summer and the Southern Hemisphere in winter.
 Tropical convection is posed as flaring in summer hemisphere tropical regions at certain longitudes at certain times.
-The outflows from the convective events form filaments that extend westwards and into the winter hemisphere.
-The filaments carry with them near-equatorial values of absolute vorticity, $\zeta$ , and potential vorticity.
-The filaments continue to move polewards, approaching the equatorial edge of the winter subtropical jet (STJ).
-Consistent with their low-latitude value of absolute vorticity and therefore strong anticyclonic relative vorticity, these filaments turn anticyclonically near 12°-15° of latitude and their movement becomes eastwards as well as polewards.
-Some interact with the eddies on the STJ, perhaps enhancing the poleward westerly momentum flux on their equatorial side and also the magnitude of these eddies.
-Importantly, the NE-SW tilt of the cross-equatorial flow implies an upper tropospheric flux of westerly momentum from the winter tropics to the summer hemisphere.
+The outflows from the convective events form filaments that

-Fig. 2.
-An idealised conceptual view of the ingredients in the upper tropospheric branch of the Hadley Cell and their importance for fluxes of momentum and absolute vorticity, $\zeta$ .
-Filaments of air in the outflow from the top of active deep convection in the summer tropics move westwards and across the equator into the winter tropics with a meridional wind component, V, of magnitude $\tilde{V}$ .
-The filaments carry with them very small values of absolute vorticity, $\zeta$ , typical of the equatorial region.
-They turn anticyclonically, and move eastwards and towards the winter STJ, often approaching it eastwards of a trough in the waves on it.
+FIG. 2.
+An idealized conceptual view of the ingredients in the upper-tropospheric branch of the Hadley cell and their importance for fluxes of momentum and absolute vorticity $\zeta$ .
+Filaments of air in the outflow from the top of active deep convection in the summer tropics move westward and across the equator into the winter tropics with a meridional wind component V of magnitude $\tilde{V}$ .
+The filaments carry with them very small values of absolute vorticity $\zeta$ typical of the equatorial region.
+They turn anticyclonically, and move eastward and toward the winter STJ, often approaching it eastward of a trough in the waves on it.
 Where and when there is not active deep convection, the magnitude of the meridional wind is small and the absolute vorticity is more comparable with the Coriolis parameter, as indicated on the right-hand side of the picture.